aureliusm/kinnovis-api/README.md

 ## Authentication

 As I am not sure in which situation the REST API will be used, I decided to go here with Laravel Sanctum as it offers authentication for SPAs, API token authentication and mobile app authentication out of the box.
-It is a secure and testes solution.
+It is a secure and tested solution.

 ## API endpoints, versioning and caching